 According to the PMBOK Guide 5th edition, “A project is a temporary endeavor undertaken to create a unique product, service or result.”

 For example, let’s say that you have been given a project to set up a call center for a company that they can use to provide service to their customers.
-You start the project, set up the call center and hand it over to your client.
-Now your client is ready to provide support service to its clients.
+You start the project, set up the call centre, and hand it over to your client.
+Now your client is ready to provide support service to their clients.